How is gallbladder cancer diagnosed?

 Tests of liver and gallbladder function

 CEA and CA 19-9 are tumor markers (proteins found in the blood when certain cancers are present).
 High levels of these substances are often (but not always) found in people with gallbladder cancer.
 Usually the blood levels of these markers are high only when the cancer is in an advanced stage.
-These markers are not specific for gallbladder cancer -- that is, other cancers or even some other health conditions can cause high levels.
+These markers are not specific for gallbladder cancer – that is, other cancers or even some other health conditions can cause high levels.

 - To help a doctor guide a biopsy needle into a suspicious area to take a sample

-- To learn how far cancer may have spread
+- To learn how far cancer has spread

 - To help guide certain types of treatments

-- To help determine if treatment has been effective
+- To help determine if treatment is working

-Ultrasound (ultrasonography) is often the first imaging test done in people who have symptoms (such as jaundice or pain in the right upper part of their abdomen) that might be caused by gallbladder problems.
+Abdominal ultrasound: This is often the first imaging test done in people who have symptoms (such as jaundice or pain in the right upper part of their abdomen) that might be caused by gallbladder problems.

-If there is a tumor, ultrasound may help the doctor tell if and how far it has invaded the gallbladder wall, which helps in planning for surgery.
-Ultrasound may be able to show if nearby lymph nodes are enlarged, which may be a sign that cancer has reached them.
+If there is a tumor, ultrasound might help the doctor tell if and how far it has invaded the gallbladder wall, which helps in planning for surgery.
+Ultrasound may be able to show if nearby lymph nodes are enlarged, which can be a sign that cancer has reached them.